Solvent-Free Electrode Manufacturing

 Modeling and Simulations

-Discrete Element Method of micro/nanopowders
+Discrete Element Method simulations of micro/nanopowder mixing

 Discrete Element Method simulation is developed and used to study the mixing characteristics of dry electrode powder materials for solvent-free Li-ion battery manufacturing.
 Due to the size of the particles being in the sub-micron to micron size range, the mixing characteristics are heavily dependent on van der Waals adhesive forces between the particles.
 DEM is used to predict the mixing characteristics of different particle systems, such as active material mixed with binder particle additives.